December 12, 2014 / Esther Choy

 As you puzzle over what to make of this person, he starts telling you about his bestselling line of light bulbs.
 He is a designer, supposedly a disruptive one.
 He claims to be the most creative and innovative thinker.
 He brags about his years of experience working with the biggest manufacturing companies.
 He claims to be smart and a hard worker, harder at working than anyone else in fact.
 He goes on and on.

 This scenario doesn’t happen in everyday life very frequently.
 But it happens online all the time.
-LinkedIN users, unsuspectingly browsing potential contacts who might be one, two or three degrees removed from them, face barrages of familiar strangers making all kinds of bold claims on who they are and what they have done.
+LinkedIn users, unsuspectingly browsing potential contacts who might be one, two or three degrees removed from them, face barrages of familiar strangers making all kinds of bold claims about who they are and what they have done.

 Problem is everyone is doing it, and therefore, hardly anyone is standing out.
 Data, without context and theme, puts readers to sleep.
 The good news is, because most everyone is aimlessly sharing data points, it is easy to stand out.
-So, why not tell a good story in your Profile Summary?
+So, why not tell a good story in your LinkedIn profile summary?

-But how?
+But how do we change that?
 Take a look at these two different versions of a LinkedIN summary about the same exact person.

 “Marketing communications director, writer, editor, photographer.
 Drawing on more than 15 years experience developing and leading design and content teams, I set the strategies for multichannel communications and then implement them.”

 “I’m someone who does it all.
 I write, edit, photograph and design, and then spin the final product across multiple communication channels that achieve strategic goals.